rajesh-nitc/terraform-azure-foundation/README.md

     - Azure resource roles to Azure ad groups at ```mg-root```

 ## Subscriptions
-New project-level pay as you go subscription is created manually on the portal and is made ready to use using ```base_subscription``` module:
+New project-level subscription is created manually on the portal and is made ready to use using ```base_subscription``` module:
 - Default rg, acr, kv, tfstate, law, budget alerts
 - Github workflow uais:
     - ```infra-cicd```, ```web-cicd```, ```api-cicd```